aws-samples/sample-aws-modernization-with-coder/content/5_Conclusion/52_Cleanup.md

 ---
 # AWS Coder Workshop - Resource Cleanup Instructions

-{{% notice warning %}}
-**Important**: Follow these cleanup steps if you ran this workshop in your own AWS account to avoid ongoing charges.
-If you used an AWS-provided sandbox environment, resources will be automatically cleaned up.
+::alert[**Important**: Follow these cleanup steps if you ran this workshop in your own AWS account to avoid ongoing charges.
+If you used an AWS-provided sandbox environment, resources will be automatically cleaned up.]{type="warning"}
-{{% /notice %}}

 ## Overview